-- Asymmetric information may prevent market from allocating resources efficiently. - Yet, public policy may not be able to improve on the market outcome: - Private markets can sometimes deal with the problem using signaling or screening. - The govt rarely has more information than private parties. - The govt itself is an imperfect institution.
+- Asymmetric information - May prevent market from allocating resources efficiently - Public policy may not be able to improve on the market outcome: - Private markets can sometimes deal with the problem using signaling or screening. - The government rarely has more information than private parties. - The government itself is an imperfect institution.